soh-i/ecellp-ecocyc/README.md

-## [E-cell split 2014] Reconstruction of protein complex network for whole cell simulation of _E. coli_
+## [E-cell splint 2014] Reconstruction of protein complex network for whole cell simulation of _E. coli_

 ### Aim